masnrd/dummy_mission_control/README.md

     - `/api/info`: Obtains drone information, this is used by the index page to query drone status.
     - `/api/action/moveto?drone_id={DRONE ID}&lat={LATITUDE}&lon={LONGITUDE}`: Move to a position, then idle.
     - `/api/action/search?drone_id={DRONE ID}&lat={LATITUDE}&lon={LONGITUDE}`: Move to a position, then begin search at that coordinate.
+- Note that if you set a faraway latitude and longitude, the drone WILL start going in that direction, so do choose a coordinate close by.

+To set the starting coordinates of all drones, modify `HOME_POSITION` in line 14 of `mission_control_node.py`.

 # Organisation
 The main webapp content is in `mission_control_webserver.py`.